szymonmichalski/starid-1/docs/index.md

 After a week on the beach in southern Italy, here are some end of summer thoughts.
 The ML project at Voipfuture during June and July went well, with a prototype deployed at a large customer.
 In brief, a predictive model for network KPIs on day-of-week and hour-of-day time scales.
 It fits with other concepts of growing interest.

 ML is beginning to explore a frontier referred to as attention.
-One perspective on this is, increased emphasis on vectorized, dot product based, numerical parallelization of decisions.
+A perspective on this is, increased emphasis on vectorized, dot product based, numerical parallelization of decisions.
 Attention is about dot products between tensors to determine significance.

 *20.6.2017*